-When Red Hook Initiative (RHI) was founded back in 2002 by current Executive Director Jill Eisenhard, the mission was a little different.
+When Red Hook Initiative (RHI) was founded back in 2002, by current Executive Director Jill Eisenhard, their mission was a little different.
 It started as a women’s health education program, where ten women from the neighborhood were trained to teach other Red Hook residents about reproductive health, “creating this ripple effect beyond just the ten women that were receiving the education.
 That principle has stayed as the core model of the Red Hook Initiative today,” says Philippa Crowne, Development Manager at RHI.

 We’re sitting in RHI’s main space located at 767 Hicks Street in Red Hook.
 To one side of the building lies Red Hook Houses, the sprawling NYCHA development housing over 6,000 residents – the largest development in Brooklyn.
 On the other side lies Coffey Park and the laid-back storefronts and restaurants of Van Brunt Street, with our NYC Ferry landing off of Pioneer Street in Atlantic Basin.
 It’s a rapidly changing neighborhood, and at RHI, their success comes from empowering local residents.

 Once the community knew that RHI was a place they could congregate, the needs shifted.
 People started requesting help with finding jobs, applying for high school, and other community issues.
 Out of these requests RHI’s Youth Development Pipeline was born.
 RHI offers programs for middle schoolers all the way through young adult, which they consider age 24.
 “Having that long span of time where we can support someone who is in the formative period of their life” is really important to the organization’s current mission, says Crowne, of nurturing young people in Red Hook to be inspired, resilient and healthy, and to envision themselves as co-creators of their lives, community and society.